-Arranging furniture is easier than it may seem.
+Arranging office furniture is easier than it may seem.
 Simply keep this checklist in mind before you begin:

-Step 1: Keep the entryway clear
+Keep the entryway clear

-Step 2: Create visual balance
+Create visual balance

-Step 3: Don’t take up all of your wall space
+Don’t take up all of your wall space

-Step 4: Be conscious of traffic flow
+Be conscious of traffic flow

-Don’t take up all of your wall space.
 This step may be tricky if you’re working with a smaller space, but, if possible, try to avoid pushing all of your furniture up against the walls.
 To make better use of the space and give the room more fluidity, place your desk in the middle of the room.
-If you have a desk that must be placed against a wall, then put your guest chairs out in the open instead.
-The right amount of open wall space will make the room seem larger than a space that is overly cluttered.
+If you must place your desk against a wall, put your guest chairs out in the open instead.
+The right amount of open wall space will make the room seem larger than an overly cluttered space.

-Be conscious of traffic flow.
-Don’t put furniture in an arrangement in which people will struggle to get around it.
-Not only is it irritating, but it can actually cause you to feel more stress if you’re working in a cramped room.
-Not to mention, it can be a fire hazard in the event of an emergency situation.
-When creating an office floor plan, our designers always take at least a 3 foot wide walkway into account for just this reason.
+Don’t arrange furniture so that people struggle to get around it.
+Not only is it irritating, but working in a cramped room can cause you to feel more stress.
+Not to mention, it can be a fire hazard in an emergency.
+When creating an office floor plan, our designers always create a minimum of a 3-foot wide walkway.
 Rather than placing furniture pieces across the whole floor and decreasing walkway space, try doing the opposite.
 Placing bookcases and filing cabinets close to your desk will keep walkways open, creating a space that’s easy to move in.